What to do with your camping gear to prevent pests

 Keep a fire going to keep your camping gear clear of most pests

 Smoke keeps pests away.
-Smoke is a natural pest repellent so keeping a fire going by your campsite or RV can keep the pests away.
+Smoke is a natural pest repellent.
+Keeping a fire going by your campsite or RV can keep the pests away.
 It may or may not be a scent you enjoy having your clothes and camping gear smell like, but insects and pests don’t really enjoy it.
 With mosquitoes being an almost constant annoyance when camping in Minnesota, using this tip can be an effective and simple way to keep you pest free when camping this summer.

 Proper food storage is another factor in keeping you and your camping gear pest free this summer